RenchTG/PBJar_CTF_Writeups/web/writeup.md

 # In-Depth Solution:

 #### So to start off we go to the website on the link provided and a weird file is downloaded.
 It has a bunch of non-readable text on it, but some is readable.
 On it though we can find a link that takes us to download version 2.
-Once we download version 2 we download another file and in there we get a link to version 3.
+Once we click the link to version 2 we download another file and in there we get a link to version 3.
 This will repeat over and over again.
 Our goal as the description states is to find the newest one.
 I start off by playing around with the url and I realize that I can change the url to get whatever version number I put in.
 I then proceed to find the limits of the version by just adding zeroes.
 Eventually I get the url:

 #### `http://147.182.172.217:42100/v100000000`